bbauska/Anti-Project-2025/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>Anti-Abortion Labor Laws</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-<p>● Project 2025 called on Congress to pass a law that clarified that no employer would be required to
+<p>Project 2025 called on Congress to pass a law that clarified that no employer would be required to
 provide accommodations or benefits for abortion.
 “Pass a law requiring equal (or greater) benefits for pro-life support for mothers and clarifying abortion exclusions.
 Congress should pass a law requiring that to the extent an employer provides employee benefits for abortion, it must provide equal or greater